- you can now earn additional points for at least one sibling (brother or sister) living in Canada who is a citizen or permanent resident

 Before you start

-This is not mandatory if:
+- This is not mandatory if:

-- your work experience is in a skilled trade (skilled manual work).
+- your work experience is in a skilled trade (skilled manual work)

-Step 2: Build your online Express Entry profile
+Prepare to build your online Express Entry profile

-If you get a positive result from Come to Canada, it will send you to your online account to fill out an Express Entry profile to tell us about your:
+If you get a positive result from Come to Canada, it will send you to your online account to fill out an Express Entry profile.

 - contact information